bceverly/sysmanage/README.md

 - Run the backend API with "uvicorn backend.main:app"
 - Run the unit tests with "pytest"

+# Database Migration
+Edit the persistence/models.py file to define new database tables or columns.
+Afterwards, execute:

+(.venv) $ alembic revision --autogenerate -m "describe the changes" (.venv) $ alembic upgrade head

+If you need to roll back a migration, you can run:

+(.venv) $ alembic downgrade <revision>

+or

+(.venv) $ alembic downgrade -1

+The following command shows the history of migrations:

+(.venv) $ alembic history

 Please see LICENSE for licensing of this service.